nilayspshah/sq-hive-api-docs/source/index.html.md

 The `deepDiveData` object provides detailed, specific insights into the update.

 <aside class="notice">
 The structure and fields within <code>deepDiveData</code> are dynamic.
 The schema will vary based on the specific type of update (e.g., financial results, NCD issuances, acquisitions).
-Comprehensive documentation for all possible variations will be provided in a future update.
 </aside>

 - Pagination Related fields